arushi-3/website/content/projects/skateboard.md

 ##### Goal of the project

-In the Summer of 2025, during my internship at ATI motors, I built a prototype of an intelligent fork for pallet transportation.
+In the Summer of 2025, during my internship at ATI Motors, I built a prototype of an intelligent fork for pallet transportation.
 "Skateboard" is a nickname given to the project.

 {{< img src="files/Final-skateboard.jpg" alt="Sketch" width="60%">}}

 The skateboard’s key advantage over pallet movers and similar machines is its ability to move omnidirectionally and perform zero-radius turns.
 This increases positional accuracy and could potentially save time and space.
 It would also use an electronic differential rather than a mechanical one, which is more compact and precise.

+##### Design Process

 For this project, I used Onshape for CAD work, SimScale for FEA analysis, and the Arduino IDE for hardware tasks.
-Most of the parts were either 3D print, laser cut, or machined.
+Most of the parts were either 3D printed, laser cut, or machined.

 Before I began, some components like the motors, encoders, pulleys, and microcontrollers had already been selected by the company.
-To fit the given constraints, I designed my own GT2 pulleys, and other parts for the electronic differential unit.
+To fit the given constraints, I designed my own GT2 pulleys and other parts for the electronic differential unit.

 {{< img src="files/Pulley-skateboard.png" alt="Sketch" width="30%">}}
 {{< img src="files/Unit-skateboard.png" alt="Sketch" width="90%">}}

-Through this process, I learnt how to CAD sheet metal parts, and got many of my designs laser cut and welded.
+Through this process, I learned how to CAD sheet metal parts, and got many of my designs laser cut and welded.

+##### Electronics and Test Bench

 After designing the complete assembly and sending parts to either get manufactured or 3D printed, I worked on the electronics.

 {{< img src="files/Assembly-skateboard.png" alt="Sketch" width="80%">}}

 The circuit consisted of a stack of an Arduino and two Motor Driver Shields that powered and controlled the 4 motors using data from Quadrature Encoders.
-I wrote a PID-based code, that monitored ticks and position of the wheels' rotations.
+I wrote a PID-based program, that monitored ticks and position of the wheels' rotations.

 Then, I started exploring different methods to communicate with the microcontroller system.
 My options were-
 1. Blynk (an IOT platform)